-

 Firearms Offences

-Licensing offences
+Licensing Offences

 It is a crime for an unlicensed person to possess, purchase, sell or carry firearms.
-Where three or more weapons are sold without a licence, a finding of guilt can result in imprisonment for a maximum of 14 years (Firearms Act, Section 19).
+Where three or more weapons are sold without a licence, a finding of guilt can result in imprisonment for a maximum of 14 years (The Act, Section 19).

 However, where a person has held a firearms licence that has expired but can still be renewed, and the person possesses, purchases, sells or carries firearms, this is an offence that is punishable by a fine of up to $2000 only.

 A person who is licensed to possess firearms must ensure that all firearms are stored as set out in Schedule 4 of the Firearms Regulations.
 Schedule 4 states that firearms must be stored in a steel cabinet at least 2mm thick, which is locked and anchored from the inside to two or more immovable surfaces.
-The precise design and measurements of the cabinet are described in detail on this police brochure.

-Section 23(9) of the Firearms Act makes it an offence for a person responsible for a firearm not to provide and use adequate storage facilities or to comply with security requirements for the storage of a firearm.
+Section 23(9) of the Act makes it an offence for a person responsible for a firearm not to provide and use adequate storage facilities or to comply with security requirements for the storage of a firearm.
 The maximum penalty for a first offence is a fine of $2,000 and for a second or subsequent offence, a fine of $4,000 or imprisonment for 12 months.

-Section 23 of the Firearms Act contains a range of general firearms offences.
+Section 23 of the Act contains a range of general firearms offences.
 These firearms offences attract fines and terms of imprisonment and may also result in the seizure of firearms and the revocation of a person’s Firearms License.

 These offences include: